 In order to fight bad air quality, it’s important that you get to know why ventilation is so important in treating moldy homes.

 Whole-house, balanced ventilation systems like those designed and built by Zehnder America are designed to eliminate excess moisture in the air.
 They work by providing a continuous, low-flow, energy conserving, mold preventing the rate of fresh filtered air while pulling moist air out.
-Intermittent strong sources of moisture from bathrooms, kitchens and laundry rooms get cleared at higher ventilation rates, so there’s no chance of the moisture to either settle in the ‘wet’ room or to spread throughout the house.
+Intermittent strong sources of moisture from bathrooms, kitchens and laundry rooms get cleared at higher ventilation rates, so there’s no chance of the moisture either settling in the ‘wet’ room or spreading throughout the house.
 Improve the indoor air quality in your home now.

 Even if there is not a known active mold problem, installing adequate ventilation such as a Zehnder ComfoAir System can help to keep mold concentrations low and indoor air quality high.
 Zehnder offers free system design services and will happily be with you through every step of the process!
 Request a System Quote today.